-This function is quite similar to run_target(), but speed and acceleration settings are ignored: it will move to the target angle as fast as possible.
-Instead, you adjust speed and acceleration by choosing how fast or slow you vary the target_angle.
+This function is quite similar to run_target () but speed and acceleration settings are ignored.
+It will move to the target angle as quickly as possible.
+Instead, you adjust speed and acceleration by choosing how quickly or slowly you vary the target_angle.